isomerpages/moe-damaisec/_our-curriculum/Co Curricular Activities (CCA)/Info Communications Club.md

 third_nav_title: Co Curricular Activities (CCA)
 variant: tiptap
 ---
-<p>The Damai Info-Communications Club aims to excite students about info-communication
+<p>The Damai Info-Communications Club seeks to inspire students to explore
-in a fun and meaningful way by helping them to learn new info comm skills and cultivate leadership and entrepreneurship capabilities at an early age.&nbsp;</p>
+the world of info-communications in an engaging and purposeful way.
+It provides opportunities for members to develop new tech skills while nurturing leadership and entrepreneurial qualities from a young age.</p>
-<p>Students in the Info-Communications Club are responsible for performing
+<p>Club members take on key responsibilities such as handling daily PA system
-daily PA duties during the morning flag-raising ceremony, managing backstage and control room tasks during assemblies, and taking photographs during school events.</p>
+operations during morning flag-raising, managing backstage and control room duties during assemblies, and capturing photographs at school events.</p>
-<p>In addition, the Info-Communications Club participates in various competitions
+<p>Beyond school duties, the club actively takes part in competitions which
-to showcase its members' videography skills and creativity and enhance their confidence in using technology and videography.</p>
+allow students to showcase their videography talents, express their creativity, and build confidence in using technology and media tools.</p>
 <p><strong>Signature Programmes</strong>
 </p>
 <ul data-tight="true" class="tight">